tabone/ipc-emitter/README.md

 const {worker} = require('ipc-emitter')
 ```

-Worker is an [EventEmitter](https://nodejs.org/api/events.html), with a few difference.
+Worker is an [EventEmitter](https://nodejs.org/api/events.html), with a few differences.

 When it emits an event (using the [.emit()](https://nodejs.org/api/events.html#events_emitter_emit_eventname_arg1_arg2) function) apart from triggering its own listeners, it also notifies its master process through the IPC Channel (using [process.send()](https://nodejs.org/api/process.html#process_process_send_message_sendhandle_options_callback) method).
-Doing this if the Master Process is using the Master IPC-Emitter, the event will be sent to all of its acknowledged workers.
+Doing this if the Master Process is using the Master IPC-Emitter, the event will be echoed to all of the acknowledged workers.

-> Getting a Worker IPC-Emitter will always return the same object
+> When getting a Worker IPC-Emitter will always return the same object.

 ## Example
 ### boot.js